dakk/libweatherrouting/README.md

 ```

 ### Define a track points list
-Define a list of trackpoints as lat,long tuples (almost 2) that have to be reached by route
+Define a list of trackpoints as lat,long tuples (almost 2) that have to be reached by the route

 ```
 track = ((5.1, 38.1), (5.2, 38.4), (5.7, 38.2))